Angad0475/Angad0475/README.md

 <h3 align="center">Myself Angad an aspiring Frontend Developer🧑🏻‍💻.
-I code mainly in TS and have done stuffs on it 🖳.</h3>
+I code mainly in TS and have done stuffs on it.</h3>

 - 📫 How to reach me **angad04755@gmail.com**